fernand0aguilar/obsidian/notes/orthodoxy/Apollo.md

 # Apollo

+## Greek Mitology

+THere is an ideal, an utopic to follow.
+This ideal is Apollo, the greek god.
+This brings about Nietsche and Apollonian instinc

+Apollo is a representation of discipline, strenght, assertivity, vigor and power.

+There is a common representation of physical vigor and strenght.
+Because strength is required for man.
+In the ancient Greece, you're either going to work, become a warrior, plant or become an Aristocrath.
+Or music.
+All activities are related to the physical effort and, how much you can endure in the world defines what is your worth to the world.
+It is not a matter or social construct, it is better to be strong than weak.
+Strenght has always been a virtue, meanwhile weakness is a vice.

+No matter the ideology of environment, the will to survive and procreate exists.
+And

+In the 19th century there has beem the victorian period and the victorian masculinity.
+This is a representation of the pride of being a man, thus, there were all this labor for showing the manhood.

+When a man is not a slave to his sexual passions, he is associated as having high intelligence.

+The ideal of success and strenght, is associated with the masculine.
+The more distant a man is from the feminine, the higher is their value in masculine virtues.
+There needed to be a physical vigor because of survival.
+It is how man used to have abilities to provide for their family.

+The victorian man is man with mustaches, topper, pipes and monoglasses, the physical athletic strength, and the will to compete.
+Sports like boxing, running, and lifting.
+The way to walk, sit, communicate, gesticule.
+Things like, having hair, having a volumious mustache, being elegant, showing richness and purchase power, the line is associated with the masculine and the curve is associated with the feminine.
+Dark and plain colors, tuxedos.

+This is the collective idea to distantiate from the feminine.
+There counts the association with the heaviness, retitude, emotional control.
+The psyche there is strenght, courage, rispitude, imperativity, and the will of being a hero.
+To protect, serve society, and the collective.

+The masculinity was worked and shaped with intent.
+There was a culture that tells how man should behave.
+And shape to be strong and self-reliant, mature and cultural.

+Man should have a work that was dignified by how masculine their labor was.
+A heavy-machine opperator was more dignified than an artist that stays home paiting.
+Man were made to work outside of home and come back only after the commercial hours.
+Meanwhile woman would stay at home caring for the family.

+In the aspects of sports and activities, it was required of man that they had a keen for competition and the movement of the body.
+Violence, fightings, conflicts.
+All of these are cultural aspects of how a man should behave..

+Another aspect of it is the trophy wife, which is toxic.
+This is also associated with having a potential to conquer high quality beautiful woman.
+Having affairs and more than one woman.
+The more the better.

+This association is both positive and negative.

+This isn't a social construct.
+There is a difference in the mind and body where culture becomes just a translation of previous behaviors of what it means to be a masculine person.

+## Tales

 There was once a brother who was very eager to seek goodness.

 Being very disturbed by the demon of lust, he came to a hermit and told him about his thoughts.